denten-books/plain-text/4-chapter.md

 Lazarus, and  Steinthal.
-The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remebered by anthropologists today were they to call their study antropology, instead of psychology.
-Yet he explains that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4], and therefore they seriously considreed "mental ethnology" as a viable alternative to "Volks
+The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remebered by anthropologists today had they described their research program as a type antropology, instead of psychology.
+Yet he explains also that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4], and therefore they seriously considreed "mental ethnology" as a viable alternative to *Völkerpsychologie*.
+While not explicitly denying the social, boty "mental" and "psychology"

 For now, note only that the texts quoted above already contain the kernel of the extended mind hypothesis.
 Norman, writing in the 1990a traces a direct